MKM Stadium: Gallery

 A view of the North Stand from the South Stand before the match against Norwich City on 13 August 2022.

 A view of the South Stand from the North Stand before the match against Burnley on 4 March 2008.

 A panorama taken from the West Stand before the match against Manchester United on 24 May 2015.

 A panorama taken from the East Stand during the match against Nottingham Forest on 24 November 2018.

+The stadium in rugby league configuration before the 2026 World Club Challenge on 19 February 2026.